Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Rent usually increases when you renew a lease.

-• You are at the mercy of the landlord for the timeliness and quality of repairs, which could be frustrating for companies like construction firms.
+• You’re at the mercy of the property owner or manager for the timeliness and quality of repairs, which could be frustrating for companies like construction businesses.

-• The landlord may have rules concerning the use and state of outside areas that may impact your ability to store vehicles and materials.
-Be sure you discuss these beforehand.
+• The property owner or manager may have rules concerning the use and state of outside areas that may impact your ability to store vehicles and materials.
+Be sure to discuss these beforehand.

-• Even if you have a good landlord now, that could change in the future.
+• Even if you have a good arrangement with the property owner or manager now, that could change in the future.

 Did You Know?Did you know